orinverse/orin/doc/tracing.md

 ### Guidelines and best practices

-#### Clear motivation and use-case
+#### Clear motivation and use case
-Tracepoints need a clear motivation and use-case.
+Tracepoints need a clear motivation and use case.
 The motivation should outweigh the impact on, for example, code readability.
 There is no point in adding tracepoints that don't end up being used.